mmswflow-upb/WhatsDown-IWP-Project/README.md

 On the left, the whatsdowndb database will appear, click it then go to the "SQL" section, copy the commands from the [sql script](db_creation_script.sql) then paste it into the text box and click go.

 ![ss3](ss3.png)

+## Now you can access it by searching in the browser localhost/WhatsDown-IWP-Project